stamminnovation/stamminnovation.github.io/README.md

-### Personal Blog Carsten Stamm.
+### Homepage of stamminnovation
-This repository will contain all data regarding the blog site blog.stamm-networks.de
+This repository will contain all data regarding the website of stamminnovation